guanw/InterviewMate/README.md

 ### Basic Recording

-- Click "Start Recording" or press 'S' to begin recording.
+- Click "Start Recording" or use global shortcut Cmd/Ctrl+Shift+S to begin recording.
 - Speak into your microphone - speech is transcribed in real-time.
-- Click "Stop Recording" or press 'X' to stop.
+- Click "Stop Recording" or use global shortcut Cmd/Ctrl+Shift+X to stop.
 - View transcription history in the scrollable bottom section.

 ### Window Positioning